Grants to conservation organizations in Spain and developing countries for biodiversity conservation, with emphasis on Latin America

 Note: Most international cooperation projects to date are in Latin America, and to a lesser extent in Sub-Saharan Africa.
 However, there are no geographical restrictions.

-The Foundation’s website is available in Spanish.
+The Foundation’s website is available in Spanish (some parts have been translated to English).

 The Foundation offers a projects database searchable by strategic line, year, and geographical area (i.e., Spain or International).